THE EARLY YEARS

 Ivan Kemenec Slovak Historian

-Ivan Kemenec Slovak Historian.
+Ivan Kemenec, Slovak historian.

 “By means of the propaganda of hate,” the Hungarian writer Sándor Török states in Szenes-Interviews, “it is possible to excite the masses to an uninhibited use of force and organized violence.”

-The governing Hlinka Slovak People’s Party (HSL’S) generated home-grown anti-semitism without direct urgings from Hitler.
+The governing Hlinka Slovak People’s Party (HSL’S) generated home-grown antisemitism without direct urgings from Hitler.
 As Kamenec has documented, Prime Minister Vojtech Tuka and his equally radical Minister of the Interior Alexander Mach raised the ‘solution’ of deportations within their government as early as March 3, 1942.
 Only a few days later, Tuka suggested, “The Jewish question should be solved gradually by resettling them into the territory of the Ukraine.
 They have already indicated to us where they should be located.
 The Jews, by leaving the territory of our state, will cease to be nationals of the Slovak Republic.”

-In the autumn of 1939, when he was fifteen (or age fourteen, according to his wife-to-be Gerta Sidonova), Walter Rosenberg had his formal education terminated because he was classified as a Jew.
+In the autumn of 1939, when he was fifteen (or age fourteen, according to his wife-to-be Gerta Sidonova), Vrba/Walter Rosenberg had his formal education terminated because he was classified as a Jew.
 Gerta recalled circumstances when she was one of approximately twenty students who arrived at their gymnasium (a secondary school that prepares students for higher education at a university) to find a large sign on the gate saying Jews were excluded.
 There was no explanation.
 Gerta later recalled they rang the bell at the gate but nobody came, not one of their former schoolmates or teachers.
 After an hour, they realized the world had turned against them.
 Feeling betrayed and confused, they opted to take revenge.
 As a gesture of defiance, they vandalized some of the bicycles belonging to the other students, loosening screws, damaging the valves of the tires, inserting sharp stones.

 Father Josef Tiso, the Catholic priest who headed the new republic, scapegoated Jews for the loss of territories to Hungary and Germany and he pledged to “solve the Jewish question.”
 The approximately 89,000 Jews in Czechoslovakia were most easily harassed and corralled in the cities so Walter Rosenberg and his mother relocated to Trnava, about thirty miles east of Bratislava—which, in turn, is close to Vienna.
 The town of Trnava had two synagogues for its 3,000 Jews but both these buildings were destroyed by fire in December of 1938, soon after Slovakia was made autonomous.
 In that year civilian life was disrupted for “wandering Jews” who were rendered stateless in tent camps along the Slovak-Hungarian border after the First Vienna Award allocated a section of southern Slovakia to Hungary.
 Stateless Jews lived for weeks in an open field at Mischdort, near the Slovakian-Hungarian border.